homebridge/docker-homebridge/README.md

 ### 1. Verify your config.json and package.json syntax

 Many issues appear because of invalid JSON.
 A good way to verify your config is to use the [jsonlint.com](http://jsonlint.com/) validator.

+### 2. When running on Synology DSM set the `DSM_HOSTNAME` environment variable

+You may need to provide the server name of your Synology NAS using the `DSM_HOSTNAME` environment variable to prevent [hostname conflict errors](https://github.com/oznu/docker-homebridge/issues/35).
+The value of the `DSM_HOSTNAME` environment should exactly match the server name as shown under `Synology DSM Control Panel` -> `Info Centre` -> `Server name`, it should contain no spaces or special characters.